radzhome/django-awseb-tasks/README.md

 * deploy - Deploy a release to the specified AWS Elastic Beanstalk environment.
 Requires site name & tag (release)
 * dump_bucket - Downloads an S3 Bucket, given the bucket name
 * manage - Run a manage command remotely, need host that you can get from leader command. use appropriate cert
+* sw_creds - switch credential files for boto and eb if they exist in your home dir.
+Quickly switch accounts i.e kct and baker
+* generate_app_config - Generates .ebextensions/app.config file based on PROJECT_NAME in root of project